atom-box/tatll/posts/booknotes-reconstruction-by-allen-c-guelzo.md

 ---
-title: Booknotes - Reconstruction; A Concise History
+title: What I Learned From Reading - Reconstruction; A Concise History
 description:  Book review of a short, excellent history book
 date: 2022-09-27
 tags: